Mystery

 “This guy is ten times the crazy Dixon ever was!” she yelled.
 I swear her spit hit me in the ear.

-She let out a wail that deadened the connection for a second.
+She released a wail that deadened the line.

-“Renée?”
-Vivid images of a small child stumbling through a forest, tears streaming down her dirty face, filled the empty space.
+I waited, half hopeful we’d lost the connection.
+Vivid images of a small child stumbling through a forest with tears streaming down her dirty face filled the vacuum.
+I tightened my grip on the cellphone.

 “You talked to the father?”

-“He’s a liar, Connor.
-Like I said,” her voice shifting toward outrage.
-“He won’t admit to anything, he talks in circles.
+“He’s a liar, Connor!”
+Her voice ramped toward outrage.
+“He won’t admit to anything, talks in circles.
 Nobody knows what’s going on with him.
-You’ve got to come and prove he’s lying and find the girl before something bad happens to her.”
+You have to come and prove he’s lying and find the girl before something bad happens to her.”

-“That’s a piece of metal,” she shouted.
-Crackles of tiny lightening singed my ear.
-“How much time does a five-year-old have before she’s… I can’t even say it.
+“There’s no time,” she shouted.
+Crackles of tiny lightning singed my ear.
+“How many hours does a five-year-old have before she’s… I can’t even say it.
 What if it was Penelope?”

 The line went flat.